-Octaplas approved for blood-clotting disordersJanuary 17th, 2013 in Medications /
+Octaplas approved for blood-clotting disordersJanuary 17, 2013 in Medicine & Health / Medications

 (HealthDay)—Octaplas has been approved by the U.S. Food and Drug Administration to augment insufficient clotting proteins that could otherwise lead to excessive bleeding or excessive clotting.